Ben-Goff/l2-MBQC-Qubit-Reuse/README.md

 how does circuit reduction change with graph degree. randomly generate these

 gottesman-knill questions: what makes chp special? seems to have nice property such that measurements reset simulated state to 0 even is measurement is 1. see h then m on qubit 1 of 2 qubit tableau. what is a generator of a group?

+met with alex last week to discuss stabilizer formalism used code for gottesman-knill stabilizer formalism published by gottesman/aarsonson in paper alex showed me to verify equivalence of reduced circuits !!! added support for arbitrary restrictions on qubit reuse applied the proper restrictions for the mod3 circuit

+can j depend on i??? check chp

+consider noise, waiting times, other practical metrics for optimizing circuit use CIRQ to make sure that reduced circuit is still mod 3 extend to mod n do loose storyline writeup and THEN paper